mmiermans/solver2048/README.md

 TL;DR: `git clone https://github.com/mmiermans/solver2048.git && cd solver2048/Solver2048 && make`

-Perhaps that was a little too quick, so more detailed instructions follow.
+Perhaps that was a little quick, so more detailed instructions follow.
 The game engine can be built on a 64-bit version of Windows or Linux.

 ### Windows (64-bit)

-Open the `.sln` solution file.
+Open the `.sln` solution file with Visual Studio.
 Build in release mode to get the best performance.
+I have only tested it with VS2014, so modifications might be necessary if you would like to use an earlier version.

 ### Linux (64-bit)